jtakayama/makahiki/doc/installation-makahiki-vagrant-configuration-alternate-installation-virtualbox-43.rst

 ------------------

 .. note::
-   This guide assumes that you will be using VirtualBox version 4.3.0 or later.
+   This guide assumes that you will be using VirtualBox version 4.3.0 or higher.

 Download VirtualBox for your host OS by following the instructions on the `VirtualBox downloads page`_.